 We have skill in representing parents who want to move with their children.
 We create long-distance parenting plans on a regular basis.
 If you need to move with your child, we can help you craft a plan that will satisfy the court.
 Should your ex-spouse or ex-partner want to move with your child, we can defend your rights to maintain the relationship you should have with the child.
 We will walk you through each step of your child relocation case.

-Call us today at 970-488-1887 to schedule a consultation with one of our family law attorneys.
+Contact us today to schedule a consultation with one of our family law attorneys.

 Colorado offers a method for immediate relief when a child is at imminent risk of physical or emotional harm by a parent.
 The court can act immediately to suspend all unsupervised with the parent allegedly putting the child at risk and place them under emergency child custody with a legal guardian.